MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 - **Plan your network**.
 Explore the networking recommendations for Azure NetApp Files.
 For more information, see [Guidelines for Azure NetApp Files network planning](/azure/azure-netapp-files/azure-netapp-files-network-topologies).

-#### Considerations: Blob storage
+#### Blob storage

-Azure blob storage is Microsoft's object storage platform.
-It's accessible via an HTTP API or through the SDKs.
-Mounting Azure Blob storage as a file system into a container or pod is ideal for application workloads that have massive amounts of unstructured data, such as log files, images, documents, streaming media, and disaster-recovery data.
+Consider the amount of unstructured data that your application needs to store.
+Azure Blob storage is accessible via an HTTP API or through the SDKs.
+Mounting blob storage as a file system into a container or pod is ideal for application workloads that have massive amounts of unstructured data, such as log files, images, documents, streaming media, and disaster-recovery data.

 - **Redundancy and performance**.
-Evaluate which [data redundancy](/azure/storage/common/storage-redundancy) that your application requires.
+Consider which [data redundancy](/azure/storage/common/storage-redundancy) suits your application.
 Data redundancy is defined at the level of the storage account.
-Also evaluate which [performance tier](/azure/storage/blobs/access-tiers-overview) of blob storage your application requires.
+Also consider which [performance tier](/azure/storage/blobs/access-tiers-overview) of blob storage your application requires.

 - **Authentication for access**.
 Consider which [authentication method](/azure/storage/common/authorize-data-access) for access to blob storage that you want to use: storage key, SAS, or Azure Active Directory (Azure AD).

 - **API to abstract blob storage**.
+Consider which API to use.
 Typically, applications that access blob storage use the API in the application through [one of the SDKs](/azure/storage/blobs/storage-blobs-introduction), which abstracts the interaction with blob storage from the Kubernetes cluster.

 - **Static or dynamically created storage**.
 Consider whether you want to use a [static blob storage container that's created outside of AKS](/azure/aks/azure-csi-blob-storage-static?tabs=secret) or if you want [AKS to create the blob storage container dynamically on your behalf](/azure/aks/azure-csi-blob-storage-dynamic).

-- If you want to access blob storage as a file system, you can use the [blob CSI driver](https://github.com/kubernetes-sigs/blob-csi-driver) in Kubernetes.
+- Consider how your application should access blob storage.
+To access it as a file system, you can use the [blob CSI driver](https://github.com/kubernetes-sigs/blob-csi-driver) in Kubernetes.
 This driver allows access to blob storage through either the [NFSv3 protocol](/azure/storage/blobs/network-file-system-protocol-support) or through a [fuse driver](https://github.com/Azure/azure-storage-fuse).

-#### Considerations: Other storage solutions
+#### Other storage solutions

+Consider additoonal types of storage if your application requires something that's not described in this article.
 There are multiple specialized storage solutions in Azure that can integrate with Kubernetes.
-This article doesn't cover those in depth, but the following list identifies possible solutions:
+This article doesn't cover those, but the following list identifies possible solutions:

 - **Azure HPC cache**.
 HPC Cache speeds access to your data for high-performance computing (HPC) tasks.
 By caching files in Azure, Azure HPC Cache brings the scalability of cloud computing to your existing workflow.
 For more information, see [Integrate Azure HPC Cache with Azure Kubernetes Service](/azure/aks/azure-hpc-cache).

 - **Azure Data Lake Storage Gen2**.
 Data Lake Storage Gen2 is a special type of blob storage that's optimized for big data workloads like Hadoop and Spark.
 For more information, see [Introduction to Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction).

 ## Design recommendations

+The following recommendations are based on what has proven to be effective for Azure customers.

 For security, we recommend using Azure Private Link for all storage solutions that support it.
 Azure Private Link enables access to Azure Services, such as Azure Storage and SQL Database, and Azure-hosted services over a private endpoint in your virtual network.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview)